Skip to Content

 If you’re an Insta-hun like we are, then this gay friendly adults-only hotel in Ayia Napa is perfect for you!
 We must have snapped over a hundred pics from the rooftop infinity pool alone…

 This rooftop is also where you’ll enjoy a complimentary breakfast each morning – and trust us, there’s no better way to kickstart your day.
-We're talking LOTS of fresh fruit, pastries, juice, coffee, sausages, eggs, bacon, has browns and even baked beans.
+We're talking LOTS of fresh fruit, pastries, juice, coffee, sausages, eggs, bacon, hash browns, and even baked beans.

 The eccentric energy of the city pours through the walls of this place, with cheerful staff and tons of activity to get up to.
 For dinner, you can dine in a pan-Asian restaurant named Umami or toast to good fortunes and burgers at their sublime rooftop bar.
 There's even The Little Gin Bar (yes, that's what it's called) for an intimate drink on glamorous fur-covered bar stools.

 The rooms are cozy and chic, without being overly decorated.
-We recommend splurging on their premium suite, which includes an in-room bar, private terrace that overlooks the gorgeous grounds and a choice of your own pool or Jacuzzi!
+We recommend splurging on their premium suite, which includes an in-room bar, a private terrace that overlooks the gorgeous grounds, and a choice of a private pool or Jacuzzi.

 Prices at Hotel Napa Suites start from $147 per night: